SameerJadav/sameer-jadav/posts/blog-website-with-nextjs-and-contentlayer.md

 ### Defining Post schema

-Now that we have everything installed, we can begin defining our document schema.
-This will help contentlayer convert our content to data, which we can later use in our blog.
-Create a new file in root of your project called `contentlayer.config.js` and place the following content in it.
+Let's start by introducing the importance of defining a Post schema for our blog.
+This schema will help contentlayer convert our content into data that can be used on our blog.
+To create this schema, we need to create a new file called contentlayer.config.js in the root of our project and include the following code:

 ```js
 // contentlayer.config.js